 Restarting your Windows 10 device resets anything running in the memory that can cause the game to freeze or stop responding.
 To restart your Windows 10 device, complete the following steps.

-Note Make sure that there's nothing open or unsaved before you continue, as this process will automatically close down any open apps.
+Note Make sure there's nothing open or unsaved before you continue, as this process will automatically close down any open apps.

 Once your Windows 10 device has restarted, you can sign back in and restart your game.